-LABEL DESCRIPTION
+LABEL DESCRIPTION To Queue Index Select a queue that applies to this class.
+You should have configured a queue in the Queue Setup screen already.
 Cancel Click Cancel to exit this screen without saving any changes.
 OK Click OK to save your changes.